China Bridge Challenge

 Theme

-Strategies for an Evolving U.S.-China Relationship: Resiliency in the Face of Climate Change
+Strategies for an Evolving U.S.-China Relationship: Joint Initiatives in Renewable Energy and Green Technology

 Prize